-"I am beyond excited to be a part of such an elite program," Arbour said.
-"Coach Murphy has established an amazing softball culture here in Tuscaloosa and I am very thankful that he has asked me to jump on board.
-Coach Murphy, Aly (Alyson Habetz), and Steph (Stephanie VanBrakle) are some of the best minds in the game and I look forward to learning from them and adding value to this program."
+"Coach Murphy has established an amazing softball culture here in Tuscaloosa and I am very thankful that he asked me to jump on board," says Arbour.
+"Coach Murphy, Alyson Habetz, and Stephanie VanBrakle are some of the best minds in the game and I look forward to continue learning from them and adding value to this program."